- Album This song officially appears on the FourFiveSeconds Single.

 Composition and lyrical interpretation

-Lyrically, it “express emotions ranging from the flip to the resigned“.
-Sharan Shetty of Slate stated that the song is about “heartbreak and redemption“, while a Yahoo!
-News reviewer noted that it is about “personal travails and confusion“.
-Nora Crotty of Elle magazine described the single as an “ode to repenting in the morning for the foolish mistakes you made the night before“.
-Billboard’s Vena stated that a plucky acoustic guitar accompanies Rihanna’s vocals while she sings the lines, “I think I’ve had enough/ Might get a little drunk/ I say what’s on my mind/ I might do a little time.
+The New York Post wrote that the lyrics “express emotions ranging from the flip to the resigned”.
+Sharan Shetty of Slate stated that the song is about “heartbreak and redemption”, while a Yahoo!
+News reviewer noted that it is about “personal travails and confusion”.
+Nora Crotty of Elle magazine described the single as an “ode to repenting in the morning for the foolish mistakes you made the night before”.
+Billboard’s Vena stated that a “plucky acoustic guitar” accompanies Rihanna’s vocals while she sings the lines, “I think I’ve had enough/ Might get a little drunk/ I say what’s on my mind/ I might do a little time.
 Cause all of my kindness/ Is taken for weakness.”
-The lines are followed by West’s part with him singing, “Woke up an optimist/ Sun was shining, I’m positive/ Then I heard you was talking trash/ Hold me back/ I’m about to spazz.”
-On the later chorus Rihanna and West join vocals as they sing, “Now I’m four, five seconds from wildin’/ And we got three more days ’till Friday/ I’m just trying to make it back home by Monday morning.”
+After the first chorus West sings, “Woke up an optimist/ Sun was shining, I’m positive/ Then I heard you was talking trash/ Hold me back/ I’m about to spazz.”
+On the second chorus, he and Rihanna harmonize as they sing, “Now I’m four, five seconds from wylin’/ And we got three more days ’till Friday/ I’m just trying to make it back home by Monday morning.”
+McCartney’s voice can be heard sped up underneath West’s opening vocals.
+McCartney originally played his guitar part slower and in a lower key, which West later sped up for the finished release, thus causing McCartney’s voice to sound much higher than its normal tone.
+McCartney’s lyrics were improvised mid-performance and are for the most part drowned out by West’s vocals except for the lines “We can run around” and “How ’bout a mystery.”

 Critical reception

-Spencer Kornhaber of The Atlantic also praised Rihanna’s vocals, writing, “Listen to the ragged squeak in her voice in the first verse, and how she maintains control as she alternates between contemplative trills and gospel shouts during the bridge“.
-According to him, the song showcases the distinctiveness of her timbre and phrasing is, something that wasn’t heard on her previous songs like the 2010 single “Only Girl (In the World)“.
-Travis Grier of Def Pen Radio thought that the song is a right choice for Rihanna to achieve legendary status, as, “she’s tackled pretty much every genre under the sun and ‘FourFiveSeconds’ just expands her versatility even more“.
-Crotty of Elle wrote that the song is “awesome” and “sweet“.
+Spencer Kornhaber of The Atlantic wrote of Rihanna’s vocals: “Listen to the ragged squeak in her voice in the first verse, and how she maintains control as she alternates between contemplative trills and gospel shouts during the bridge”.
+According to Kornhaber, the song showcases “how distinctive her timbre and phrasing is”, something that wasn’t heard on her previous songs like the 2010 single “Only Girl (In the World)”.
+Travis Grier of Def Pen Radio thought that the song is a good choice for Rihanna to achieve legendary status, as, “she’s tackled pretty much every genre under the sun and ‘FourFiveSeconds’ just expands her versatility even more”.
+Crotty of Elle wrote that the song is “awesome” and “sweet”.
+Billboard named “FourFiveSeconds” the 21st best song of 2015.

 I think I've had enough